 - dark circles around the eyes.

-Severe traumatic brain injury causes a change in consciousness:
+Severe IL traumatic injury to head causes a change in consciousness:

 - complete unconsciousness